 Retention

 Naturally, you are more likely to remember things that you see, visit, or read often.
-The same approach is used in successful microlearning modules.
+Successful microlearning modules use the same approach.

-As per microlearning research, learners are better able to retain information that is shared through microlearning modules because they can be returned to anytime, anywhere.
+Microlearning research finds that learners better retain information shared through microlearning modules because they can return to them anytime, anywhere.

 Freedom

 Online learning courses that are text-based require a lot of time to read through.
-On the other hand, lessons based on microlearning can be quickly accessed and studied in the blink of an eye.
+On the other hand, learners can quickly access and study microlearning lessons in the blink of an eye.

 Microlearning Best Practices

-Microlearning indeed has a lot of benefits and it is far better than customary learning programs in numerous ways.
+Microlearning indeed has a lot of benefits, and it is far better than customary learning programs in numerous ways.
 However, in order to be able to make the most of this innovation in learning, you must know and follow the best practices in its implementation.
-These are discussed below.
+Keep reading.

 Ascertain Microlearning Can Be Used for Your Subject Matter

-If the subject of training that you have seems to be complex, vast, and technical, you must rethink the decision of covering it through microlearning.
-This learning approach is only feasible for topics that don’t require detailed study, involve facts and figures, procedures or any detailed information.
+If the subject of training that you have seems to be complex, vast, and technical, you must rethink the decision to cover it through microlearning.
+This learning approach is only feasible for topics that don’t require detailed study and involve facts and figures, procedures, or any detailed information.

 In any case, it can still be used to prepare crash courses for otherwise detailed subjects that have already been discussed or as an ancillary learning method.